Adam Mitter: Persiraja Banda Aceh

 On 8 January 2020, Mitter signed a year contract with indonesian Liga 1 side Persiraja Banda Aceh.
 On 29 February 2020, Mitter made his competitive debut by starting in a 0–0 draw at Bhayangkara.
 On 10 December, Mitter decided to terminate his contract with Persiraja, it is almost certain that there will be no official professional football competition until the end of 2020.
 PSSI and PT LIB have decided to postpone the competition until February next year.

 Rayong

 In January 2021, Mitter agreed to join newly promoted Thai League 1 side Rayong.

 Persita Tangerang

 On 4 May 2021, Mitter signed a year contract with indonesian Liga 1 side Persita Tangerang.
 On 28 August, Mitter made his competitive debut by starting in a 1–2 win at Persipura Jayapura.
 He only made ten appearances with the club.

 PSM Makassar

 On 12 January 2022, Mitter signed a contract with indonesian Liga 1 side PSM Makassar.

+In January 2024, he joined Cymru Premier side Colwyn Bay on loan until the end of the season from divisional rivals Bala Town.

+In July 2024, Mitter returned to Indonesia to sign for Liga 2 side Persiraja Banda Aceh.
+On 19 January 2025, Mitter joined fellow Liga 2 side Nusantara United.

+On 16 February 2025, through his personal Instagram account, Mitter announced that he would be retiring as a professional footballer.

 Personal life

-Mitter's great-great-grandfather was from Calcutta, India and emigrated to England.
+Mitter's great-great-grandfather Monoronjan was from Calcutta, India and emigrated to England in 1880.